What is Volleyball?

 Knowing lingo and terminology is very important when watching or playing volleyball.
 To fully enjoy yourself and understand everything, you will need to know the lingo.
 Below are a few terms that are commonly used in the sport.

-Ace: When a ball is served and it touches the ground without an opponent touching it
+Ace: When a ball is served and it touches the ground without an opponent touching it or is unable to be kept in play

 Kill: When an athlete hits, tips, or passes the ball to the other side of the net directly resulting in a point